University of Washington, MFA

-Dale A. Merrill is currently the Dean of The Hartt School, University of Hartford.
+Dale A. Merrill is currently the Dean of The Hartt School and the Hartford Art School.
+He is also a member of the HCD dance faculty at University of Hartford.
 Prior to joining Hartt, he was the dean of the College of the Arts at Cal State Fullerton.

 Prior to joining CSUF, Merrill created a highly competitive dance department and was instrumental in the formation of the College of Performing Arts at Chapman University, where he served as both associate dean and dean.
 His former Chapman students include So You Think You Can Dance contestants Katee Shean, Ade Obayomi and Stephen Boss, aka “Twitch”.
 Other former students are now performing with the National Touring Company of Wicked and the modern dance companies Momix, Shen Wei Dance Arts, Batsheva and Damagedance.
 He was one of the founding members and artistic director of Spectrum Dance Theater, a professional dance company and community arts organization in Seattle.
 Dean Merrill directed and re-staged works by noted choreographers such as Ann Reinking, Margo Sappington, Dwight Rhoden, Lar Lubovitch, Daniel Ezralow, and Lynne Taylor-Corbett.